lblod/app-lpdc-digitaal-loket/docs/operation-support/0006-reload-ipdc-ldes-stream-and-concept-data.md

-# Fully reload ipdc ldes stream, the concept data
+# Fully reload ipdc ldes stream and concept data

 **A word of caution**